China and the First World War

 The Chinese, being anxious to obtain funds from the Allies, especially the Japanese, did little more than protest.

 One major consequence of the fall of Tsingtao was the departure of the German warships that had been based there.
 Of these, the Emden, escaped into the Indian Ocean, where it successfully attacked more than twenty commercial and naval vessels, including two warships, severely interrupting Indo-British trade before being defeated off Zanzibar by HMAS Sydney.
 Curiously no Japanese vessels were attacked.

-The Beijing government encouraged Britain and France in their recruitment of labourers for the Western Front.
-In all about 140,000 went to France, of whom over 10,000 never returned.
-In addition 6000 Chinese men were sent to Basra to help assemble 200 ships made in Britain and sent out to support the Mesopotamia Campaign, which relied on river transport to supply the troops.
+The Beijing government encouraged Britain and France in their recruitment of labourers.
+In all about 140,000 went to the Western Front as part of the Chinese Labour Corps, of whom about 3500 were killed.
+In addition, up to 6000 Chinese labourers were recruited separately and sent to Basra to help assemble 200 ships made in Britain and sent out to support the Mesopotamia Campaign, which relied on river transport to supply the troops.
 Russia also recruited Chinese labour during this period.
 Of the 200,000 sent there, half were still there, working for the various opposing parties, well into the 1920s.